 The High Court Enforcement Officer can only take goods that belong to the Defendant.
 Where the ownership of goods is disputed and a 3rd party claim made, the judgment Claimant may dispute the claim.
-In these cases an Interpleader will be issued to establish whether the 3rd party claim is valid.
+In these cases the claim will be dealt with under the CPR 85.4 Making a claim to controlled goods to establish whether the 3rd party claim is valid.

 High Court Enforcement Officers cannot take: